TERITORI/teritori-chain/testnet/teritori-testnet-v2/README.md

 Wait for the chain to synchronize with the current block... you can do the next step during this time

 ## Setup your account

+Info : <YOUR_KEY> is the name for your key, you can use the same name as your validator

 Create an account:
 ```shell